-This ESMP focuses on upgrading works at Honiara International Airport (HIR) on Guadalcanal and includes information on mitigation, monitoring, responsibilities and institutional capacity.
+This ESMP focuses on upgrading works at HIR on Guadalcanal and includes information on mitigation, monitoring, responsibilities and institutional capacity.
 The majority of potential adverse impacts will occur during the construction phase of the HIR works.
 Given the scope and nature of the works, mitigation measures should be able to avoid, mitigate or minimise any potential negative impacts.
 The key potential impacts and risks to be managed are:

-- 1. Labour and Working Conditions: Safety hazards for workers and users of the facilities where upgrades are occurring. - 2.
-Resource Efficiency and Material Supply: Sourcing of aggregate materials and water demand management for freshwater resources - 3.
-Pollution Prevention and Management: Solid waste generation, hazardous materials handling and storage. - 4.
-Community Health and Safety: Community disruption during construction activities, UXO risks to community and transport of equipment and materials from the port and around the island.
+- 1. Labour and Working Conditions (ESS 2): Safety hazards for workers and users of the facilities where upgrades are occurring. - 2.
+Resource Efficiency and Material Supply (ESS 3): Sourcing of aggregate materials and water demand management for freshwater resources - 3.
+Pollution Prevention and Management (ESS 3): Solid waste generation, hazardous materials handling and storage. - 4.
+Community Health and Safety (ESS 4): Community disruption during construction activities, unexploded ordnance (UXO) risks to community and transport of equipment and materials from the port and around the island.